StyNW7/Computer_Science_Indonesia/README.md

-# Computer Science in Indonesian
+# Computer Science for Everyone 🔥🔥

-### Deskripsi
+### Description

-Halo teman-teman semuanyaaa 👋
+Hi Everyone 👋

-Repository ini akan berisi terkait dengan berbagai mata pelajaran yang sesuai dengan jurusan Computer Science yang berstandar Internasional atau secara global
+This Repository will provides many information, resources, and guides in Computer Science Major based on global or international curriculum standard.

-Repository ini juga full dalam Bahasa Indonesia, agar user Indonesia dapat belajar mata pelajaran Computer Science dengan mudah dan gratis 🆓⭐
+All of the resources are for free, so anyone can learn Computer Science! 🆓⭐

 ### Content

-Repository ini terdiri dari mata pelajaran:
+This repository provides material courses in:
 - Algorithms using C / C++
 - Data Structures using C / C++
 - Program Design Methods